tflynn/app_config/README.md

     # Default ConfigurationBuilder class name
     com.verymuchme.appconfig.configurationBuilder.className = com.verymuchme.appconfig.ConfigurationBuilderCommonsConfiguration

     # Context class for loading logging properties.
-If null, configuration files loaded relative to internal logging configuration
+If null, configuration files loaded relative to
+    # internal logging configuration
     application.logging.contextClass = null

     # For Spring Apps, application context
     application.applicationContext = null

-    # When the application is a web application is running in a web container and the configuration needs to be
+    # If there is more than one AppConfig-enabled web application running in the same container,
-    # sensitive to a specific application instance, this setting uses the ServletContext.contextPath to
-    # differentiate amongst configurations for application instances.
-    # The setting only affects external configurations.
-If set, the context path will be added to the external
-    # configuration directory path and the resulting path will be used as the base by which
-    # to find applicable configuration files.
+    # each application needs to be configured separately.
     #
+    # Enable this setting to cause the servlet context to be appended to the external configuration directory.
+    # This provides a separate configuration directory per web application.
+    #
     # The contextPath must be passed to AppConfig as an option at application initialization time
-    # using the setting  'com.verymuchme.appconfig.contextPath'
+    # using the setting  'application.contextPath'
     #
     com.verymuchme.appconfig.externalConfigurationDirectory.useContextPathAsSuffix = false